zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 **Amazon Comprehend** is a natural language processing (NLP) service that uses machine learning to find meaning and insights in text.

 =>First, you'd have to create a transcription job using Amazon Transcribe to transform the recordings into text.
 Then, translate non-English calls to English using Amazon Translate.
 Finally, use Amazon Comprehend for sentiment analysis.

+An **Elastic Fabric Adapter (EFA)** is a network device that you can attach to your Amazon EC2 instance to accelerate High Performance Computing (HPC) and machine learning applications.